rails/rails/guides/source/action_view_overview.md

       [...]
 ```

-There is a naming convention for views in Rails.
-Typically, the views share their name with the associated controller action, as you can see above.
+The naming convention is that the views share their name with the associated controller action.
+For example the `index.html.erb`, `edit.html.erb`, etc. above.

-For example, the index controller action of the `articles_controller.rb` will use the `index.html.erb` view file in the `app/views/articles` directory.
+By following this naming convention, Rails will automatically find and render the matching view at the end of a controller action, without you having to  specify it.
+For example, the `index` action in the `articles_controller.rb` will automatically render the `index.html.erb` view inside the `app/views/articles/` directory.
+The name and the location of the file are both important.

-The complete HTML returned to the client is composed of a combination of this ERB file, a layout template that wraps it, and all the partials that the view may reference.
-Within this guide, you will find more detailed documentation about each of these three components.
+The final HTML returned to the client is composed of a combination of the `.html.erb` ERB file, a layout template that wraps it, and all the partials that the ERB file may reference.
+In the rest of this guide, you will find more details about each of the three components: `Templates`, `Partials`, `Layouts`.

-As mentioned, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
-Below is a brief overview of each of them.

 Templates
 ---------